Urbit-Systems-Technical-Journal/nocksite/_sources/intro.md

 * Turing-complete.
 It's a complete real language with all that implies.
 * Functional-as-in-language.
 Necessary side effects are achieved through runtime hints.
 There is no undefined behavior in the specification.
 * Homoiconic.
 Code and data share the same representation.
+* Tiny.
+Only twelve opcodes are necessary for the full specification, and first-class virtualization allows this capability to be arbitrarily extended.

+Most Nock interpreters have the additional virtue of being:

 * Solid-state.
 Each evaluation is deterministic and self-contained, resulting in a new updated state with no transient state from crashes or system (mis)configuration.
-* Tiny.
-Only twelve opcodes are necessary for the full specification, and first-class virtualization allows this capability to be arbitrarily extended.
+* Verifiable.
+The entire state of a Nock system can be captured in a single data structure, allowing for easy auditing and verification.

 ## How to Use This Tutorial

+The website can be traversed from several starting points, depending on your background:

 - [**The Specification**](./content/specification/index.md): Start here to understand the core Nock operations.
-- [**Understanding Nock**](./content/understanding/index.md): Explore different mental models for thinking about Nock.
+- [**Understanding Nock**](./content/understanding/index.md): Start here if you want to start from different mental models to think about Nock.
-- [**Code Examples**](./content/examples/index.md): Run and modify interactive examples.
+- [**Code Examples**](./content/examples/index.md): Start here to run and modify interactive examples.
-- [**Compiling**](./content/compiling/index.md): Learn how higher-level languages compile to Nock.
-- [**Side Effects**](./content/hints-jetting/index.md): Create side effects and apply performance optimization techniques.

 Let's dive in!